cwrichardson/flurdymail/README.md

 below. *Caveat emptor*, you should not do this unless you're familiar both with the Flurdy email server setup, and AWS CloudFormation.

+*NB*: If you enable phpMyAdmin or Roundcube support, you *must* create a certificate in [AWS Certificate Manager].
+The certificate must include the relevant DNS names.

 | AWS Region Code | Name | Launch |
 | --- | --- | ---
 | us-east-1 |US East (N. Virginia)| [![launch-use1](images/launch.png)] |